-MFA, award-winning author and short fiction writer whose work has appeared in numerous anthologies including The Best American Non Required Reading 2003 and The Red Hen Anthology of Los Angeles Writers.
-Michael’s debut collection is Miniature Men, and his literary and science fiction stories have appeared in The Alaska Quarterly Review, Clarkesworld, and Daily Science Fiction, among others.
-He is also a practicing Creative Futurist.
+MFA, award-winning author and short fiction writer whose work has appeared in numerous anthologies.
+Michael’s debut collection is Miniature Men, and his stories have appeared in The Alaska Quarterly Review, Clarkesworld, and Daily Science Fiction, among others.

 Writing is like juggling, or karate, or knitting: It takes patience and practice.
 But often we need more than that—someone pointing us in the right direction, say, our Grandma (if we’re knitting) or Chuck Norris (if we’re learning to chop someone).
 I believe in helping writers teach themselves to write.
 All of your experiences, tribulations, inspirations: these are the raw materials that will make your writing good—and make it yours.
 I can’t teach you to knit or karate chop, but I do know how to make workshops fun, interesting places, and I can teach you to make writing a part of your life.